-By purchasing a common unit, a common unitholder will become bound by the provisions in the partnership agreement, including the provisions discussed above.
-Please read "Conflicts of interest and fiduciary duties-Fiduciary Duties."
+By purchasing a common unit, a common unitholder will become bound by the provisions in the partnership agreement, including the provisions discussed above (please read "Description of the common units-Transfer of common units" beginning on page 113).
+Please read "Conflicts of interest and fiduciary duties-Fiduciary duties" beginning on page 110.